Harry-20Belafonte.jpg

 salutes the honorable Dr. Martin Luther King Jr. on this special day!

-Dr. Martin Luther King Jr. became the predominant leader
+Dr. Martin Luther King Jr. became a predominant leader

 in the Civil Rights Movement to end racial segregation and

-spokesperson for nonviolent methods of achieving social change.
+discrimination.
+During the 1950s and 1960s he became the leading spokesperson for nonviolent methods of achieving social change in America.

-the most emotional, eloquent and famous in American History
+the most emotional, eloquent and famous speeches in American history.

-only a significant part of Black History, but significantly shaped
+only a significant figure in Black History, but significantly shaped

 “With Liberty and Justice for All”!